Adapter Pattern Tutorial

 realize adapter

-11. Move the mouse cursor over the Adapter class, and drag out Association > Class to create an associated class Adaptee.
+11. Move the mouse cursor over the Adapter class, and drag out Association > Class to create an associated class named Adaptee.

 create adaptee